Alkaline lysis: Step 2: Resuspension

-Resuspend the pellet in solution containing: EDTA, Tris-HCl buffer, glucose, and RNase.
+The pellet is then resuspended in a buffer solution containing EDTA, Tris-HCl, glucose, and ribonucleases.
 Ethylenediaminetetraacetic acid (EDTA) is a chelating agent that binds metal ions, primarily divalent or trivalent ions.
-In this step, EDTA is added to bind up Calcium and Magnesium ions, which are naturally found in cells.
-In the presence of Magnesium or Calcium ions, the enzyme DNase cleaves double-stranded DNA.
-EDTA binds Magnesium and Calcium ions which prevents a DNase from degrading plasmid DNA.
-Tris Hydrochloride (HCl) is a buffer solution used to stabilize the pH and protect the integrity of the DNA.
-Tris-HCl is necessary due to the high pH environment that is established in order to lyse open the cells.
-Glucose is an osmolyte, a molecule that helps regulate osmotic stress.
-Glucose is added to prevent cells from lysing uncontrollably and damaging DNA.
-RNase are enzymes that degrade RNA.
-RNases are added to prevent contamination of the plasmid DNA with RNA present in the cell.
+In this step, EDTA is added to bind up calcium and magnesium ions, which are naturally found in cells and are used by DNase enzymes to cleave double-stranded DNA; sequestering them with EDTA thus prevents DNases from degrading the plasmid DNA.
+Tris hydrochloride is a widely used buffer solution which stabilizes the pH and thereby protects the integrity of the DNA.
+Tris-HCl is necessary due to the high-pH (alkaline) environment that must temporarily be established in order to lyse open the cells and release their contents.
+Glucose is an osmolyte, a molecule that helps regulate osmotic stress; it is added to prevent cells from lysing uncontrollably and thus damaging the DNA.
+RNases are enzymes that degrade RNA molecules, preventing contamination of the plasmid DNA with any RNA molecules that may be present in the cells.

 Step 3: Cell lysis

-Sodium dodecyl sulfate detergent (SDS) and Sodium Hydroxide are used to lyse the cells.
-Sodium Hydroxide establishes an alkaline environment that disrupts the phospholipid bilayer and breaks hydrogen bonds between double-stranded chromosomal DNA, making it single-stranded.
-Due to the supercoiled nature of plasmid DNA, strands of the circular DNA are able to remain together.
-Sodium dodecyl sulfate detergent is an anionic detergent that inserts itself into the phospholipid bilayer, disrupting the hydrophobic interactions that make up the membrane.
-Sodium Hydroxide and SDS detergent lyse the cell and release its cellular contents including chromosomal and plasmid DNA, into the solution.
+Sodium dodecyl sulfate (SDS) and sodium hydroxide (NaOH) are then used to lyse the cells.
+Sodium hydroxide is a strong base which dramatically increases the pH of the solution, establishing an alkaline environment that disrupts the phospholipid bilayers that comprise cell membranes and breaks hydrogen bonds between the paired strands of double-stranded chromosomal DNA, making it single-stranded.
+Though the plasmid DNA is also double-stranded and also dissociates into single strands, its highly supercoiled nature prevents the individual strands from being separated in the solution, allowing them to re-anneal later.
+Sodium dodecyl sulfate is an anionic surfactant that inserts itself into the phospholipid bilayer, disrupting the hydrophobic interactions that make up the cell membranes.
+Sodium hydroxide and SDS detergent thus work together to lyse the host cells and release their internal contents, including both chromosomal and plasmid DNA molecules, into the solution.

 Step 4: Neutralization

-A property of DNA is its ability to reanneal when pH conditions are neutralized.
-Under neutral conditions, hydrogen bonds reform between complementary base pairs, joining single strands to double-stranded DNA.
-Because the plasmid was so tightly coiled and small before the alkaline conditions were established, it can easily reanneal.
-The chromosomal DNA, however, because of its lengthy strands, does not anneal.
+A property of DNA is its ability to re-anneal into double-stranded molecules when pH conditions are neutralized.
+Under neutral conditions, hydrogen bonds reform between complementary base pairs.
+Because the plasmid was so tightly coiled and small before the alkaline conditions were established, it can easily re-anneal.
+The chromosomal DNA, however, because of its lengthy strands, does not re-anneal.

 Step 5: Centrifugation

-Once the plasmid anneals, it dissolves into the solution.
-The potassium acetate reacts with the SDS detergent, Magnesium ions, and Calcium ions already present in the solution and forms potassium dodecyl sulfate (KDS), an insoluble white precipitate.
-The remaining chromosomal DNA strands, denatured proteins, and added chemicals stick together and precipitate out.
-The plasmid will remain in the supernatant.
-The solution can be centrifuged to isolate the plasmid from the remaining contents.
+Once the plasmid DNA reassociates into double-stranded molecules, it dissolves into the solution.
+Potassium acetate reacts with the SDS detergent, magnesium ions, and calcium ions already present in the solution and forms potassium dodecyl sulfate (KDS), an insoluble white solid which precipitates out of solution.
+The remaining chromosomal DNA strands, denatured proteins, and added chemicals stick together and precipitate out with the KDS.
+The plasmid DNA, however, remains dissolved in the liquid solution.
+The solution is usually centrifuged to collect the insoluble precipitates into a debris pellet at the bottom of the sample tube and thereby isolate them from the supernatant.